ldipotetjob/bestpractices/README.md

-# bestpractices
+# Best Practices #

-best practices when coding
-In this repository we are going to deal with different kind of best practices.
+This project is related with best practices that can be applied in the process of software creation.

-Best practices coding scala
+## Best practices that can be found here ##

-Best practices commenting on Git
-Best practices creating docker files
+* Coding scala.
+* working with Git
+* Working with Docker[ Docker Container/Docker Files ]
+* K8s
-Best practices dealing with config files etc...
+* Dealing with config files